lvgl/blog/_posts/2019-02-20-micropython-bindings.md

 ```

 Here, we set the size of each button, align `btn1` to the page and align `btn2` relative to `btn1`.
-We call `set_size` and `align` methods of our composite component `SymbolButton` - these methods were inherited from `SymbolButton` parent, `lb.btn` which is a LittlevGL native object.
+We call `set_size` and `align` methods of our composite component `SymbolButton` - these methods were inherited from `SymbolButton` parent, `lb.btn`, which is a LittlevGL native object.

 The result would look something like this: